The Differences Between Licensing and Franchising

 When it comes to the future of your business, “dressing up” a franchise as a licensing system can carry serious risks.
 In addition to legal costs and future negative FDD disclosures, violating franchise laws – even accidentally – can result in government actions, fines, civil lawsuits, rescissions and more.

 The difference between licensing and franchising is extremely narrow and is determined by the degree of control created by the underlying agreement.
 Franchising is used to achieve the multi-unit expansion of a brand through franchised locations that maintain and operate under uniform systems and standards.
-Licensing is used to monetize trademarks and other intellectual property assets by allowing licensees to use the licensed assets within independently operated businesses.
-Licensing is not an alternative to franchising and if a license agreement includes the license of a trademark and control over the underlying business operations, it may qualify as a franchise agreement.
+Licensing is used to monetize trademarks and other intellectual property used by independently operated businesses.